 Many of us are interested in eating organically grown food, but often its price is prohibitive.
 How does one reconcile frugality and health?
 Must one sacrifice one for the other?

-Tip for organic food buyer how to save on money without sacrificing health.
-As a gluten intolerance and multiple chemical sensitivities patient, I know what it means to live on organic foods that are ridiculously overpriced.
+Tip for organic food buyer: How to save on money without sacrificing health.
+As a gluten intolerant and multiple chemical sensitivity patient, I know what it means to live on organic foods that are ridiculously overpriced.

-One way to save money is to find 5 health food stores and compare the prices from each on organic foods.
-Then shop with 2 stores that offer the lowest price.
-Often times each health food stores has a bin that sells half priced damaged or past holiday items and things no longer wanted.
-Search through those bins frequently as new things comes up.
+One way to save money is to find five health food stores and compare the prices from each for organic foods, then shop with the two stores that offer the lowest price.
+Often, even health food stores have bins that sell half priced damaged or past holiday items and things no longer wanted.
+Search through those bins frequently as new things come up.

-Buying in bulk and making your own breads, crackers and soups saves a lot.
-Instead of buy individual prepackaged stuff.
+Buying in bulk and making your own breads, crackers and soups saves a lot, instead of buy individual prepackaged stuff.
 I have compromised by taking one can of organic soup and then adding fresh almond milk I made to make it into "creamy" non-dairy soup that is filling.
-There is a magazine called Energy that anyone can get for free, that offers coupons sometimes for new alternative health products, medicines, mineral supplements.

-Shopping at local Farmer's Market that sells organic foods is better than inside health food stores.
+Shopping at local farmers markets that sell organic foods is better than health food stores.

 I struggle everyday to make ends meet to fit my special diet.
-Not easy and takes so much mental creativity in how to use up with whatever we can eat that won't burn a hole in all of our pant's pockets!
+It's not easy and takes so much mental creativity in how to use up what we can eat.

 There are some food coops, too, that if you volunteer so many hours you get some free health food products in exchange for your time/energy.

-One last neat tip,is a neat store called Trader's Joe that saves me a lot of money as they do no frill advertising and keep their cost down and sells lots of chemical free, additive/coloring foods.
+One last tip is to buy at a neat store called Trader Joe's that saves me a lot of money as they do no-frill advertising and keep their costs down and sell lots of chemical free and additive/coloring free foods.

-I never been inside a health food store that met all of my dietary needs.
-So I do have to split three stores to stock up what I do use as my main staple.
+I've never been inside a health food store that met all of my dietary needs, so I have to split three stores to stock up on what I use as my main staple.